Hannah Tapp: Professional clubs

-Tapp has played professionally in Germany, Italy, and currently plays in Japan's V. League 1 team Hitachi Rivale.
+Tapp has played professionally in Germany, Italy and Japan, and currently plays in the United States for the Pro Volleyball Federation's San Diego Mojo.

 USA national team

 Tapp made her debut with U.S. Women's National Team at the 2017 FIVB World Grand Prix.
 She was named "Best Middle Blocker" at the 2019 Pan American Cup after helping lead team USA to its third consecutive gold medal, recording five blocks and four kills in the championship match victory versus the Dominican Republic.